‘‘The camera is a bridge that connects two worlds.’’

 Thanks to Brad, I’m itching to get back out in the great outdoors with my camera and look out for more photographic opportunities.

-Use Creativity to tell Your Story, Build Confidence, Heal, and Find New Purpose
+Use Creativity to tell Your Story, Build Confidence, and Find New Purpose

-‘‘For many years, I have been deeply passionate about helping people to reach their full potential and become the best versions of themselves that they can be.
-I do this now through photography tuition, group workshops, photography tours, and private creative mentoring.
+‘‘For many years, I have been deeply passionate about helping people reach their full potential and become the best versions of themselves that they can be.

-Before my career in creativity, I worked as a personal trainer and football coach.
-For many years, I have loved helping people develop confidence in themselves and expand beyond their limits and mental barriers to reach their ultimate potential.
+Before my photography career, I worked as a personal trainer and football coach.
+I have always loved helping people build confidence and expand beyond their limits and mental barriers to reach their ultimate potential.

 I treat every client as an individual, listening deeply and intently to each person’s needs before deciding how best to proceed.
 To help a person progress, my ethos is to get to the core of the problem that they are facing, whether that is personally, spiritually, or professionally.